-Aug 10: Only after the conference ended did we have time to participate in a conference-organized tour to the Yanacocha Preserve on the western side of Quito.
+Aug 10: After the conference ended we had time to participate in a conference-organized tour to the Yanacocha Preserve on the western side of Quito.
 This reserve protects high altitude cloud forest on the extreme upper end of such forest on the western Andean slopes.

 Our tour collected everyone from their respective hotels and we proceeded up the mountain, making a few stops along the way for birding and to see the vegetation.
 We arrived at the preserve entrance, which had basic information.

 A small visitor center was farther in, with good exhibits about the preserve.
 On the top floor of the center was a restaurant – where we had lunch after our morning walk.

 It was interesting to see quite a selection of hummingbird flowers at this elevation (8000 feet).